The glamping craze is sweeping across America as of late.

-- Flame Protection – If you plan to use a wood stove or a camping heater inside your glamping tent, look for a model made with materials that is compatible with wood burning stoves.
+- Flame Protection – If you plan to use a wood stove or a camping heater inside your glamping tent, look for a model made with materials that are compatible with wood-burning stoves.
 Faxed canvas is one of the best options.

 - Packed Weight – Material directly relates to the overall packed weight of your glamping tent.
-If you need to pack it in, a lightweight material is a must.
-If your campsite is near your car, then weight isn’t nearly as big of a concern.
+If you need to pack it in, lightweight material is a must.
+If your campsite is near your car, then weight isn`t nearly as big of a concern.

 Canvas is the go-to material for many luxury tents.
 It is extremely durable, incredibly weatherproof (with a rainfly), and breathes well.
-But it’s also heavy and bulky.
-A synthetic material is probably a better (and often cheaper) option for those glamping in decent weather conditions (not winter).
+But it`s also heavy and bulky.
+Synthetic material is probably a better (and often cheaper) option for those glamping in decent weather conditions (not winter).

 Ease of Use